yohoxxz/flashcard-generator/README.md

 ## Contributing

 Contributions are welcome!
+Im just a HS student that has no clue what hes doing.
 Please feel free to submit a Pull Request.

 ## License